knyete/Micropython-scheduler/README.md

 V1.07 11th Aug 2016.
 Thread status method added.
 V1.06 28th July 2016.
 Optional heartbeat LED on Pyboard and ESP8266.
 V1.05 19th May 2016.
 Uses utime for improved portability.
 See Porting below.
-API change: owing to utime's ``ticks_us()`` rollover the maximum time delay is reduced from 1073 to 536 seconds.
-For arbitrary delays use ``yield from wait()`` as before.
+API change: owing to utime's `ticks_us()` rollover the maximum time delay is reduced from 1073 to 536 seconds.
+For arbitrary delays use `yield from wait()` as before.

 V1.04 27th Feb 2016.
 Now performs garbage collection to reduce heap fragmentation.
 Improved scheduling algorithm.
 Threads can now pause, resume and kill other threads.
 Simplified usage.

-# Project Status (May 2017)
+# Project Status (December 2017)

-The official MicrPython library for cooperative multi tasking is ``uasyncio``.
-This is now fast enough for most applications, and it can be improved as described below.
-Consequently I do not recommend ``usched`` for new designs.
-I will continue to support it but intend no new development.
-A technical comparison of ``usched`` and ``uasycio`` may be found in "Comparison with uasyncio" below.
+The official MicroPython library for cooperative multi tasking is `uasyncio` which, with developments over the last year, is now superior in almost every respect.
+Consequently I do not recommend `usched` for new designs; I will continue to support it but intend no new development.
+A technical comparison of `usched` and `uasycio` may be found in "Comparison with uasyncio" below.

-Demo code and tutorial information on ``uasyncio`` may be found [here](https://github.com/peterhinch/micropython-async).
+Demo code and tutorial information on `uasyncio` may be found [here](https://github.com/peterhinch/micropython-async).
-This also offers a modified version of ``uasyncio`` providing a simple priority mechanism.
+This also offers a modified version of `uasyncio` providing a simple priority mechanism.
 This enables applications to be written in a way which reduces latency and improves timing accuracy, in some cases substantially.
 The principal application area is interfacing to hardware requiring a millisecond